erfanashams/steve/README.md

 # ...
 ```
 The audio sample per frame `spf` is also needed to be calculated or extracted from the model parameters.
 Refer to the paper for this step.
-For all whisper models spf is 320.
+For all whisper models spf is 320, but may need to be calculated for other models such as wav2vec 2.0 (refer tp `test_wav2vec2_attn.py`).

 ```python
 # ...